eye-division/katehipkiss/_alteredbooks/home.md

 ---
 ### £2,500.00<br>

-‘Home’ explores what a sense of home might mean, whether it is a sense of security and comfort or, particularly over recent years, a sense of confinement.
+‘*Home*’ explores what a sense of home might mean, whether it is a sense of security and comfort or, particularly over recent years, a sense of confinement.
 The repetition and familiarity of the house form is in contrast to the multitude of associations the idea of home can evoke; is it a place, a person, a memory or a feeling?

 #### Size